 Shares owned outright (including shares from vested RSUs and performance-based RSUs) will count toward the ownership goals, while shares associated with unvested RSUs, performance-based RSUs and unexercised stock options do not count toward compliance with the policy.
 It is anticipated that all of the executive officers will be in compliance with the suggested ownership levels within the requisite time frames.

-If the ownership goals are not achieved within the applicable five-year compliance period, the executive officer would be required to hold all net shares issued upon exercise of stock options or settlement of RSUs and performance-based RSUs (in each case, after payment of any applicable withholding tax obligations) until the guidelines are met.
+We believe that the stock ownership policy will contribute to the retention of shares from vested RSUs and performance-based RSUs by our executive officers and non-employee directors.
+In the event that the ownership goals are not achieved within the applicable five-year compliance period, the executive officer would be required to hold all net shares issued upon exercise of stock options or settlement of RSUs and performance-based RSUs (in each case, after payment of any applicable withholding tax obligations) until the guidelines are met.